Wuyxin/DISC/README.md

 ## **Reference**

-If you found this code/work useful in your own research, please considering citing the following:
+If you found this code/work useful in your own research, please consider citing the following:

 ```bibtex
 @inproceedings{